php-deal/framework/README.md

 Contract propagation
 ----------

+Contact propagation is to inherit contracts from parent classes and interfaces.

 For preconditions (Verify contracts) subclasses do not inherit contracts of parents' methods if they don't have @inheritdoc annotation.
 Example:

 ```php